Pearl necklace (sexual act)

-A "pearl necklace" is slang for a sexual act in which a man ejaculates semen on or near the neck, chest, or breast of another person.
+A "pearl necklace" is slang for a sexual act in which a man ejaculates semen on or near the neck or chest of another person.
 The term originates from the way the deposited semen resembles a necklace of translucent white pearls.

+A pearl necklace can be used as a form of erotic humiliation or degradation of the person receiving the semen.
 Receiving a pearl necklace is an activity that sex workers use as a safe sex alternative for people who prefer not to wear condoms.